joenilan/DayZOrigins/README.md

 DayZ Origins community build
 ============================

-All credit goes to Cortez for all the hard work to make this mod available.
+All credit goes to Cortez for all the hard work to make this mod available.<br/>
 Special thanks to .=QUACK=.Major.Pain for hit Github! https://github.com/MajorPainage/Origins

 <u><b>Tools Required</b></u>